How to Install Mods in Sims 4

 How Do You Get Custom Content in Sims 4?

 Custom content is similar to mods.
-You’ll be able to find them at the same mod repositories.
+You’ll be able to find them in the same mod repositories.
 The main difference is that mods can change how the base game works, while custom content only changes the aesthetics of the game and doesn’t impact the underlying game mechanics.

 Use The Sims Resource or follow your favorite online simmers on social media and track their posts to get the best custom content.